rancher/rancher-docs/versioned_docs/version-2.6/getting-started/installation-and-upgrade/installation-references/helm-chart-options.md

 ### Additional Trusted CAs

-If you have private registries, catalogs or a proxy that intercepts certificates, you may need to add additional trusted CAs to Rancher.
+If you have private registries, catalogs or a proxy that intercepts certificates, you may need to add more trusted CAs to Rancher.

 ```plain
 --set additionalTrustedCAs=true